 Thesis Topic Proposal

-In order to graduate students must also satisfy minimum Institute requirements regarding the minor field of study, as described in the relevant link provided in section 2 above.
-At this time (2010) students satisfy the minor by taking nine credit hours in related courses 6000 level and above, in a field of studies outside the School of Architecture to be determined in consultation with their advisor.
-This means that the minimum total number of course credits necessary in order to complete the program is forty-five: thirty-six for the major and nine for the minor.
+Students satisfy the minor by taking nine credit hours in related courses 6000 level and above, in a field of studies outside the School of Architecture to be determined in consultation with their faculty advisor.

 Time to Completion of degree